xrw002/CoinhiveGadget/README.md

 # How to Install
 1. Download which gadget you want.
 2. Edit the XML file and replace the Coinhive Site Public key.
 Mine is: **M7RVhmPbPET48OxR5fLku1Xe2WkNo5w0**
-3. **Optional** Change the throttle value to increase or decrease the impact of the mining gadget on the clients computer.
+3. **Optional** Change the throttle value to increase or decrease the impact of the mining gadget on the client's computer.
 The default throttle is 0.3 which translates to 30%.
 With a throttle of 30% the clients CPU will be running at **70%**.
-4. Once you have your final XML file.
-Go to your Google Site dashboard and click on "Manage Site".
+4. Once you have your final XML file, go to your Google Site dashboard and click on "Manage Site".

 ![Alt text](https://sites.google.com/site/unblockedhackedhalo/GithubCoinhiveStep1.JPG)